-There are a total of 5,784 parcels in area 8 of which 5,560 are improved.
-The improved parcels include 286 Townhomes and 72 parcels with multiple improvements.
+There are a total of 5,810 parcels in area 8 of which 5,569 are improved.
+The improved parcels include 326 Townhomes.
 Homes were built between 1900 and 2019 with the predominant age between 1940 to 1959.
 Seventy one percent of the improved parcels are either grade 7 or grade 8 and Seventy percent of the improved population are in average condition.
 The average total above grade living area for improvements is 1,562 square feet and the average total living area is 1,991 square feet.